 The tourism office in Amsterdam was kind enough to provide me with an IAmsterdam City Card, which allowed me entrance into many museums and free transportation.
 If you are going to keep yourself busy in Amsterdam, you should definitely consider buying a card.
 You can do that online or at the airport.
 It includes most of the museums and attractions that you will want to see, as well as public transportation within Amsterdam.

-This posts contains affiliate links, which mean if you buy through them, this site is supported at no additional cost to you.
+This post contains affiliate links, which means if you buy through them, this site is supported at no additional cost to you.

 Table of Contents

 - 1 A Short History of Amsterdam and the Netherlands

 - 4.1 Day 1: Things to do in Amsterdam in One Day

 - 4.2 Day 2 in Amsterdam